getsentry/rfcs/text/0098-store-multiple-replay-segments-in-a-single-blob.md

 The buffer is kept as an in-memory list inside the consumer process.
 For each message we receive we append the message to the buffer.
 Afterwards, we check if the buffer is full.
 If it is we flush.
 Else we wait for another message.

 This is a somewhat simplified view of whats happening.
-In reality we will have time based flushing and a timeout mechanism for message listening.
+In reality we will use deadline flushing in addition to a count or resource-usage based flushing.
 This ensures the buffer does not stay partially full indefinitely.

 **Buffer Flush**